Atterton History, Family Crest & Coats of Arms

 Atterton Spelling Variations

 Atterton has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
-Many variations of the name Atterton have been found, including Atherton, Atheron and others.
+Many variations of the name Atterton have been found, including Atherton, Atheron, Hetherston, Adderstone and many more.

 Early Notables of the Atterton family (pre 1700)